ykob/shape-overlays/article.md

 ## Credits

 - [glsl-easings](https://github.com/glslify/glsl-easings) by glslify.
-Easing functions that use to demos are based on the code of glsl-easing module.
+Easing functions that use to demos are based on the code of glsl-easings module.